iamsomraj/Date-to-Day-Conversion-in-C-Java-Python/README.md

 # Date to Day Conversion in C Java Python
 Date to Day Conversion in C Java Python is used to get the specific day from a date.
 It can also be used to get the month.
-I have used Zeller's rule to determine the day.
+I have used Tomohiko Sakamoto’s Algorithm to determine the day.

 ## Image

 <img src="image.png" style="zoom: 200%;" >

+## Note

+Previously, I was using the Zeller's rule.
+But it was hard to get it right for different languages because of the arithmetic evaluation difference.

+Now, I am shifted to Tomohiko Sakamoto’s Algorithm.
+It is best for programming and does not behave abnormally for different languages.

+Happy coding! 😊

 ## Objective